 Fresh Grad And Looking For A Credit Card?
 Read This!

 A credit card can be a friend or a foe to your finances — depending on how you manage your spending.
-For a fresh graduate who just joined the workforce, this can be a powerful tool to better manage your cash flow, if used wisely or a terrible hurricane if you’re careless!
+For a fresh graduate who just joined the workforce, this can be a powerful tool to better manage your cash flow.

-Fresh graduates in Malaysia earn an average starting salary of RM2,500, which means the bulk of the country’s young workers are eligible credit card owners.
-Whether or not they are able to handle the responsibilities that come with frequent credit card usage is another matter.
+Fresh graduates in Malaysia earn an average starting salary of RM2,500, which means the bulk of the country’s young workers are eligible for credit cards.

 The good news is, they can get credit cards to work to their advantage by leveraging on the various features and benefits offered by credit card companies.
 They include cash backs, reward points and discounts with selected merchants.